sebashtioon/line-test/README.md

 for hackclub horizons :)

-> ai was used, but only for resolving merge conflicts in godot scene files that would have taken me hours otherwise for no reason whatsoever
+> disclaimer: copilot *was* used once, but only for resolving merge conflicts in godot scene files that would have taken me hours otherwise for no reason whatsoever

 ---